CKATONY/CKATONY.github.io/_posts/2021-10-30-Project2-Blog-Post.md

 do model selection using all the predictors(in this project, we fit the model by selected predictors for the convenience of computation) (some variables like LDA and weekday can be added to balance out the variance).
-Sd for the exploratory data analysis, there is definitely a lot to do, we could do some principal component analysis.
+For the exploratory data analysis, there is definitely a lot to do, we could do some principal component analysis.
 And there is a time variable in the data set.
 It will be interesting to conduct some time series analysis/multivariate analysis to see the if there is a trend or not./stationary or not (Another way to forecasting the shares)